Mercer Large-Scale Kernel Machines from Ridge Function Perspective: Preliminaries

-\begin{theorem} The linear space $\calM(\Omega)$ is dense in $C(\R^{\tau},\R)$ endowed with the topology of uniform convergence on compact sets if and only if the only homogeneous polynomial of $m$ variables which vanishes identically on $L(\Omega)$ is the zero polynomial. \end{theorem}
+The convergence on compact sets in $C(\R^d)$ gives compact-open topology.
+We call the topology of uniform convergence on compact sets. \end{definition} \begin{theorem} The linear space $\calM(\Omega)$ is dense in $C(\R^{\tau},\R)$ endowed with the topology of uniform convergence on compact sets if and only if the only homogeneous polynomial of $\tau$ variables which vanishes identically on $L(\Omega)$ is the zero polynomial. \end{theorem}

 Following \cite{Pinkus1}, we denote by $\calP_\Omega$ the set of all polynomials, vanishing identically on $L(\Omega)$, i.e.

 where $\Pi^{\tau}$ is the set of all algebraic polynomials of $\tau$ variables.
 By $\Pi^\tau_k\subset \Pi^\tau$, we denote the set of polynomials of total degree $k$.